 Are you interested in more than just day-trips from Punta Cana?
-In this case, check out these two amazing multi-day itineraries, which give you a perfect overview of what the Dominican Republic has to offer:
+In this case, check out these three amazing multi-day itineraries, which give you a perfect overview of what the Dominican Republic has to offer:

 – 1-week itinerary from/to Punta Cana with beaches, mountains and culture